zymtech/DM-ML-DL/README.md

-# DataMining

-first year course of data warehouse and data mining
+Basic Algorithms of Data Mining, Machine Learning and Deep Learning.